julianmachnitzke/seed-urbs/README.md

 ## Features

   * urbs is a linear programming model for multi-commodity energy systems with a focus on optimal storage sizing and use.
-  * It finds the minimum cost energy system to satisfy given demand time  series for possibly multiple commodities (e.g. electricity).
+  * It finds the minimum cost energy system to satisfy the given demand time  series for possibly multiple commodities (e.g. electricity).
   * By default, operates on hourly-spaced time steps (configurable).
   * Thanks to [Pandas](https://pandas.pydata.org), complex data analysis is easy.
   * The model itself is quite small thanks to relying on package [Pyomo](http://www.pyomo.org/).